 PROTOCOL:

-The procedures were done with BALB/c mice following all guidelines for the Care and Use of Laboratory Animals of the Austrian Ministry of Science and were approved by the Committee on the Ethics of the Austrian Ministry of Science.
+The procedures were done with BALB/c mice following all guidelines for the Care and Use of Laboratory Animals of the Austrian Ministry of Education, Science and Research and were approved by the Committee on the Ethics of the Austrian Ministry of Education, Science and Research.

 1. Primary Mouse OB Culture